spwg/golink/README.md

 Otherwise it would be nice to do a Chrome extension that could make `go/` resolve to a local server through DNS.
 That way you wouldn't need to start up a new Chrome browser.

-Another alternative would be to add a line to `/etc/hosts` that makes `go` resolve to a remote IP hosted by some cloud provider.
-Then the server could redirect you to there.
-The obvious downside of that is that you then have to pay the latency cost to reach the server, but also then this service would cost money to run and need to be productionized (security, users and authentication, etc.).